Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Experiment

-To answer \textbf{RQ4}, we visualize the disentanglement composition with all positive values in the test set of Chemistry.
-For papers containing negative disentangled values, they always have nearly no increased citations.
-Remarkably, over 80\% of them feature negative because their contribution values are the lowest across all perspectives, demonstrating the rationality of our proposed method.
-For the stacked plot associated with time in Figure \ref{fig:vis_time}, a clear trend emerges: the contribution proportion gradually increases, while the conformity proportion undergoes a significant drop.
-This trend is sensible since old papers tend to accumulate substantial citations, thus attracting more researchers to cite them due to inertia.
-Additionally, the diffusion proportion appears to be more stable across different times, as it represents the potential hidden properties within diffusion.
-This stability becomes more pronounced when papers are categorized into previous, fresh, and immediate ones in Figure \ref{fig:vis_group}.
+In Figure \ref{fig:vis}, we visualize samples with all positive values in the test set of Computer Science.
+Papers containing negative disentangled values typically exhibit nearly no increase in citations.
+Remarkably, these papers consistently feature negative values because their contribution values are the lowest across all perspectives, demonstrating our model's rationality.
+In the stacked plot associated with time in Figure \ref{fig:vis_time}, a clear trend emerges: the contribution proportion gradually increases, while the conformity proportion undergoes a significant drop.
+This trend is logical, as older papers tend to accumulate substantial citations, thereby attracting more researchers to cite them due to inertia.
+Additionally, the diffusion proportion appears more stable over time, as it represents potential hidden properties within diffusion.
+This stability becomes more pronounced when papers are categorized into previous, fresh, and immediate ones, as shown in Figure \ref{fig:vis_group}.
 Diffusion proportions remain steady in both mean and standard deviation.
-Moreover, contribution emerges as the most critical perspective, with its dominant proportion.
-It further holds particular significance for fresh and immediate papers.
+Moreover, contribution emerges as the most critical perspective, with its dominant and variable proportion.
+It holds particular significance for fresh and immediate papers.
 For immediate papers receiving almost no citations, both the diffusion and conformity perspectives struggle to offer predictive insights.
-However, the contribution enables the model to anticipate the potential of samples in advance by analyzing their citation context.
-This capability enhances the model's robustness, particularly for challenging samples close to cold-start scenarios.
-Furthermore, in Figure \ref{fig:vis_vbin}, when we bin the samples based on the predicted logarithmic values, we observe a descending trend for conformity and a growing trend for contribution.
-Notably, within the lowest bin group, the conformity proportion surpasses the contribution proportion for the first time.
-The alignment between time and impact groups can unveil an overall trend: in dynamic contexts, previous papers tend to attract fewer new citations and may primarily owe to their conformity, whereas recent and immediate papers are more likely to garner increased citations owing to their genuine contributions.
+However, the contribution can distinguish their potential in advance based on the citation context.
+Furthermore, in Figure \ref{fig:vis_vbin}, when we bin the samples based on the predicted values, we observe a descending trend for conformity and a growing trend for contribution.
+Notably, conformity is on par with contribution within the lowest bin group, while diffusion accounts for the largest proportion.
+However, for papers with higher increments, contribution plays the most significant role and surpasses all other perspectives.